bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 For convenience, the |figure| function can also accept *(start, end)* tuples as values for the ``x_range`` or ``y_range`` parameters.
-Here's how you can use both methods to set the range:
+Here's how you can use both methods to set a range:

 .. bokeh-plot:: docs/user_guide/examples/plotting_figure_range.py
     :source-position: above